-Dumbbell Preacher Curl is an effective exercise for isolating the biceps but also works the forearms as well.
+Dumbbell Preacher Curl exercise is an effective exercise for isolating the biceps but also works the forearms as well.

 Dumbbell Preacher Curl targets the long head of the biceps which is responsible for its size and shape.